Tania López Marrero: Education

-In 1997, López completed a B.Sc. in environmental science in the College of Natural Sciences at University of Puerto Rico, Río Piedras Campus (UPR-RP).
+In 1997, López completed a B.Sc. in environmental science at the College of Natural Sciences at University of Puerto Rico, Río Piedras Campus (UPR-RP).
 Her undergraduate thesis was titled The Effect of Land Use on Soil Erosion in the Guadiana Watershed in Puerto Rico.
 She was a laboratory technician at UPR-RP in 1997.
 In 1998, she was a GIS intern at La Selva Biological Station.
 From 1998 to 2000, López was a GIS and Cartographic technician at the International Institute of Tropical Forestry where she later became a GIS analyst in 2001.
 In 2002, she earned a M.Sc. in geography with a focus on human-environment relationships at Penn State College of Earth and Mineral Sciences (PSU).
 Her master's thesis was titled Characterization and Modeling of Land-Cover Change: The Case of Urban Expansion in a Caribbean Landscape.
 From 2002 to 2004, López was an instructor in the department of geography at UPR-RP.
 In 2008, López completed a Ph.D. in geography with an emphasis on human-environment relationships and cartography from PSU.
 Her dissertation was titled Adaptive Capacity and Resilience to Floods in the Caribbean: A Case Study from Flood-Prone Communities in Puerto Rico.
 Her advisors were Brent Yarnal and Petra Tschakert.

 Career

 From 2008 to 2010, López was an assistant researcher at the Institute of Caribbean Studies at UPR-RP.
 In 2010, she joined the departments of geography and Latino and Hispanic Caribbean studies at Rutgers University as a visiting researcher before working as an assistant professor from 2011 to 2014.
 In 2014, López became an assistant professor in the department of social sciences and director of the interdisciplinary center for coastal studies at the UPRM College of Arts and Sciences.
 From 2015 to 2016, López was the associate director of the National Sea Grant College Program at UPRM.
 In 2018, she became an associate professor at UPRM.
+In 2022, she transitioned from associate professor to professor at UPRM.
+Here, she teaches many Sociology related classes such as Environmental Sociology and Sociology of Disasters, as well as some Geology classes.